• Share this on:

 Information on quality, size, packaging and labelling requirements for mangoes can be found in:

-At the very least, mangoes should comply with the general quality requirements (see Table 1).
+At the very least, mangoes should meet the general quality requirements (see Table 1).
 At minimum, Europe almost exclusively requires Class I mangoes.
 Mangoes in this class must be of good quality and within the permissible tolerance levels.
 In no case may the defects affect the fruit flesh, the general appearance of the produce, the quality, the keeping quality and presentation in the packaging.

 Table 1: Quality requirements and permissible tolerances for fresh Class I mangoes